Working with nature to create a regenerative-permaculture homestead near Paeroa / Thames, New Zealand

 Accommodation

-Workawayers have their own separate bedroom, bathroom, and internet access.
-Food can be prepared together or volunteers could provide their own if they have special dietary needs or just if they prefer to.
-We eat meat but are totally OK if you choose not to.
+You will have your own separate bedroom, bathroom, and internet access.
+Food can be prepared together or workawayers could provide their own if they have special dietary needs or just if they prefer to.
+We eat meat but are totally OK if you choose not to - that's up to you.
 We have hosted vegan people and respect each person's choice to eat what they wish and request the same of our visitors.
-Meal-times are ideally be spent together in conversation but workawayers will have plenty of time to themselves if they want their own space.
-The house is quite basic at the moment due to the DIY projects but is perfectly livable.
+Ideally we would spend mealtimes together in conversation but workawayers will have plenty of time to themselves and their a lots on private places on the property to escape to if you would like your own space for a while

 What else ...